Dmytro1991ua/Heavy_Tunes/README.md

 #### Hey Everyone.
 Welcome to my journey as a Front-End Developer where I am striving to implement my knowledge by doing some projects.
-It is a truly tough and thorny way but enormously exciting at the same time
+It is a truly tough and thorny way but enormously exciting at the same time.

 # Heavy_Tunes